vnspoj/vnspoj.github.io/_wiki/linear_algebra/determinant-gauss.md

 ---
 layout: wiki
 wiki: true
-title: Calculating Determinant of Matrix by Gauss
+title: "Calculating Determinant of Matrix by Gauss"
 ---
-# Calculating the determinant of a matrix by Gauss

 Problem: Given a matrix $A$ of size $N x N$.
 Compute its determinant.